tanishq252/Pneumodoc/README.md

 ## An app to detect Pneumonia using Deep Learning
 - In this project two models ANN and CNN were built from scratch using TensorFlow and Keras
 - The problem statement is to detect whether patient is having pneumonia or not by training models with x-ray images
+- Data Augmentation was performed and the main reason behind it is to provide maximum randomness to the training data where we use a function to shuffle images, make minor changes, and save images accordingly because it is a good practice to provide as much randomness as possible in order to achieve good accuracy on real-time data and testing data
+- Separable Convolutional layers were used which proved to be more robust and powerful
 - After Comparing the accuracies of both the deep learning models best model was selected for further deployment on android application
 - The model was converted in .tflite format in order to deploy it using TensorFlowlite dependencies in flutter
 - UI of app was done using Flutter and Dart while functionalities were implemented using TensorFlowlite libraries